raftco/wp-prelaunchr/readme.txt

 == Description ==

-Based on [Harry's Prelaunchr](https://github.com/harrystech/prelaunchr) and discussed in greater detail on [Tim Ferriss' blog](http://fourhourworkweek.com/2014/07/21/harrys-prelaunchr-email/) Prelaunchr for WordPress helps you quickly start a viral pre-launch campaign for new companies, products and services.
+Based on [Harry's Prelaunchr](https://github.com/harrystech/prelaunchr) and discussed in greater detail on [Tim Ferriss' blog](http://fourhourworkweek.com/2014/07/21/harrys-prelaunchr-email/) Prelaunchr for WordPress helps you quickly start a pre-launch campaign for new companies, products and services.

 Campaigns are conducive to social sharing and rewards / prize groups can be set based on the number of people each person refers.
 The groups, amounts, and rewards are completely up to you to set.